vagner-vengue/shakeit-next/README.md

 ## 🙏Acknowledgements

-Thanks [Rocketseat][rocketseat] for providing the bases for this project.
+Thanks [Rocketseat][rocketseat] for providing the basis for this project.

 The base project was developed during the "NextLevelWeek 4.0", a free course provided by Rocketseat with the goal of taking the React community to a next level of knowledge, with recent and modern software development technologies.